-Friday, October 6, Autism Spectrum Disorder Series Dr. Maria Alonso Mahoney 2023 Identifying and Diagnosing Autism Spectrum Disorder with an Overview on Best Practices in the use of Assessment Measures Topic Description As part of our Assessment competency series: This training will provide an overview of the causes of ASD and the neurological implications; review of the diagnostic criteria per DSM5; and best practices in identifying and diagnosing ASD utilizing assessment measures such as GARS-3, GADS, CARS-2 and ADOS.
+Friday, October 6, 2023 Autism Spectrum Disorder Series Identifying and Diagnosing Autism Spectrum Disorder with an Overview on Best Practices in the use of Assessment Measures Dr. Maria Alonso Mahoney Topic Description As part of our Assessment competency series: This training will provide an overview of the causes of ASD and the neurological implications; review of the diagnostic criteria per DSM5; and best practices in identifying and diagnosing ASD utilizing assessment measures such as GARS-3, GADS, CARS-2 and ADOS.
 This training will also include video demonstrations depicting children and adolescents in the spectrum with varying levels of severity.
 Competency Area: Assessment Friday, Oct.
-13, Continuation of Autism Spectrum Disorder Series Dr. Maria Alonso-Mahoney 2023 Continuation of Autism Spectrum disorder Series Dr. Iviaria Aloriso-iviarioney Competency area: Assessment Friday, Time to Think shout Poetdostoral Followship October 20, 2023 Time to Think about Postdoctoral Fellowship Dr. Maria Alonso Mahoney Topic Description - As part of our Professional Development, this didactic will engage interns in a discussion regarding postdoctoral fellowship and provide information to help them navigate the selection process, gain understanding of the APPIC selection guidelines, help establish a timeframe to meet application deadlines/interviews, and answer frequently asked questions Competency Training Area: Professional Development Mental Health Aspects of Santeria Rafael Martinez, Ed.D October 27, 2023 Practices in South Florida CAU Professor & Director of Topic Description Undergraduate Programs As part of our Cultural Diversity and Individual Differences series: This training will provide an overview of the Afro-Cuban Santeria religious beliefs and practices to mental health practitioners and familiarize them with the history of this belief system and the unique conceptualizations of causes of illness and healing practices encountered in this religion Competency Training Area: Cultural and Individual Diversity Friday Nay 2 Marriage & Family Therapy-Evidence Based Practices Presenter: Bridget Cabibi, Psy.D.
-Friday, Nov.
-3, 2023 Topic Description Brief Strategic Family Therapy Techniques: An Evidence Based Approach Interns will learn about a therapeutic approach developed in Miami, which has had success in working with Hispanic and African American Adolescents.
+13, 2023 Continuation of Autism Spectrum Disorder Series Dr. Maria Alonso-Mahoney Competency area: Assessment Friday, October 20, 2023 Time to Think about Postdoctoral Fellowship Dr. Maria Alonso Mahoney Topic Description As part of our Professional Development, this didactic will engage interns in a discussion regarding postdoctoral fellowship and provide information to help them navigate the selection process, gain understanding of the APPIC selection guidelines, help establish a timeframe to meet application deadlines/interviews, and answer frequently asked questions Competency Training Area: Professional Development October 27, 2023 Mental Health Aspects of Santeria Practices in South Florida Rafael Martinez, Ed.D CAU Professor & Director of Undergraduate Programs Topic Description 3.
+2. 2.
+3. 2.
+2. 2.
+2. 2.
+2. 2.
+2. 2.
+2. 2.
+2. 2.
+As part of our Cultural Diversity and Individual Differences series : This training will provide an overview of the Afro-Cuban Santeria religious beliefs and practices to mental health practitioners and familiarize them with the history of this belief system and the unique

+T conceptualizations of causes of illness and healing practices encountered in this religion Competency Training Area: Cultural and Individual Diversity Friday, Nov.
+3, Marriage & Family Therapy-Evidence Based Practices Presenter: Bridget Cabibi, Psy.D.
+2023 Topic Description Brief Strategic Family Therapy Techniques: An Evidence Based Approach Interns will learn about a therapeutic approach developed in Miami, which has had success in working with Hispanic and African American Adolescents.
 Emphasis will be placed on the use of evidence-based techniques used in this and other models of Family Therapy.
 Some role playing will be used to increase interns' proficiency in using these techniques with families in vivo.
-Questions will be addressed, and feedback provided · Friday, Nov.
+Questions will be addressed, and feedback provided Friday, Nov.
 10, Competency Area: Intervention 2023 CLINIC CLOSED FOR VETERAN'S DAY OBSERVANCE Friday, Nov.
 17, 2023 Supervision Competency Series-Part 1: Supervision Models Presenter: Maria Alonso-Mahoney, Psy.D.
-Topic Description • Overview of Models of Supervision & Competency Based Supervision Objectives include: identifying "facts" vs. myths in supervision; importance of being properly trained in supervision; why supervision is a core competency in psychology; recognize the various models of supervision; identify the 7 competence-based supervision established by APA Competency Area: Supervision Friday, Nov.
-24, 2023 CLINIC CLOSED FOR THANKSGIVING HOLIDAY
+Topic Description Overview of Models of Supervision & Competency Based Supervision Objectives include: identifying "facts" vs. myths in supervision; importance of being properly trained in supervision; why supervision is a core competency in psychology; recognize the various models of supervision; identify the 7 competence-based supervision established by APA Competency Area: Supervision Friday, Nov.
+24, CLINIC CLOSED FOR THANKSGIVING HOLIDAY 2023 CLINIC CLOSED FOR THANKSGIVING HULIDAY